gsmecher/vivado-hooks/README.md

 Vivado Hooks
 ============

-This directory contains post-receive hooks that allow you to set up a no-nonsense remote-build framework for Vivado projects.
-Using this, you can trigger builds as follows:
+This repository contains a simple remote-build framework for Vivado projects, using git's built-in "hooks" framework.
+Using this, you can trigger builds as
+follows:

 	$ git push -f some-machine:build HEAD:bitstream